 Student-Athlete Welcome reception prior to the 2014 Undergraduate Commencement Ceremonies

-"Dr. Vaclav Kacir brings a wealth of knowledge and experience to our university," Director of Athletics Dr. Bill Husak said.
+"Dr. Vaclav Kacir brings a wealth of knowledge and experience to our university," Director of Athletics Dr. Bill Husak said of Kacir's hiring.
 "He has the same aspirations we have for our crew and rowing programs and that is to win championships and create a great experience for our Lions athletes that includes graduation, personal and spiritual growth in an environment that is challenging and enjoyable.
 We are all excited about what the future holds for LMU rowing."

 "I am thrilled for the opportunity to start as the new head coach at Loyola Marymount University.
-I can't wait to help facilitate the Lions' rowing to achieve success," Kacir said.
+I can't wait to help facilitate the Lions' rowing to achieve success," Kacir said when hired.
 "My goals are to build a larger team and to increase the spirit of rowing within the LMU community."